 Ase1 selectively promotes persisting antiparallel microtubule overlaps (fig. 1)

 To study the interactions between diffusible MT crosslinkers and depolymerizing MT tips, we employed total internal reflection (TIRF) time-lapse imaging of immobilized, GMPCPP-stabilized MT seeds in the presence of free tubulin and 42 nM Ase1 (Methods).
 Under these conditions, we observed dynamic, Ase1-decorated MT extensions growing from the MT seeds.
 When two microtubule plus ends, emanating from different seeds and growing towards each other encountered, these microtubules either bundled or crossed, in a manner dependent on the angle of incidence.
 Typically, at high angles the MTs crossed and only interacted at the crossing point, while at small angles either parallel or antiparallel association could be formed.
-As has been reported before (Janson et al. 2007), we observed antiparallel bundles to form readily, even at large angles of incidence (up to 40°), while parallel bundles only formed at angles below 20° (Figure S1A).
+As previously reported (Janson et al. 2007), antiparallel bundles formed even at large angles of incidence (up to 40°), while parallel bundles only formed at angles below 20° (Figure S1A).
 Quantitative analysis revealed increased lifetimes of antiparallel overlaps compared with parallel ones (Figure 1A-E).
-Notably, at 42 nM Ase1 in solution, the Ase1 density on antiparallel overlaps was much higher than on parallel, consistent with the previously reported differential affinities (Janson et al. 2007).
+Notably, at 42 nM Ase1 in solution, the Ase1 density on antiparallel overlaps was much higher than on parallel ones, consistent with the previously reported differential affinities (Janson et al. 2007).
 Repeating these experiments with 420 nM Ase1, we observed the density of Ase1 to be similar on antiparallel and parallel bundles, roughly twice the density found on isolated MTs (Figure 1F).
-This possibly simply indicated that, at this high concentration, all binding sites on the microtubules were occupied by Ase1.
-Despite similar decoration levels by Ase1, antiparallel overlaps were nevertheless significantly more stable than parallel ones.
+This possibly indicated that, at this high concentration, all binding sites on the microtubules were occupied by Ase1.
+Despite similar decoration levels by Ase1, antiparallel overlaps were significantly more stable than parallel ones (Figure 1E).
 Given the low growth speed of minus ends, we very rarely observed antiparallel overlaps formed by two minus ends encountering each other, and we thus could not meaningfully quantify the associated lifetime, but this configuration is less relevant to the in vivo conditions than overlaps formed by growing plus ends.
 Importantly, Ase1 could on its own selectively extend the lifetime of antiparallel microtubules.